NashOpt - A Python Library for Computing Generalized Nash Equilibria: Examples

 \section{Examples}

-We report several numerical tests to illustrate the methods illustrated in the previous sections for computing and designing generalized Nash equilibria.
-All tests are run on a Macbook Pro with Apple M4 Max chip and 64 GB RAM using JAX~\cite{JAX} for automatic differentiation and just-in-time compilation of the involved functions.
+We report several numerical tests to illustrate the methods {described} in the previous sections for computing and designing generalized Nash equilibria.
+All tests are run on a Macbook Pro with Apple M4 Max chip and 64 GB RAM using JAX~\cite{JAX} for automatic differentiation and just-in-time compilation of the involved functions {when required}.